 This creates a healthier environment and prolongs curtain life.

-4. Fabric-Specific Cleaning Techniques Used by Professionals
+4. Fabric-Specific Cleaning Methods Used by Professionals

 Different fabrics behave differently under stress.
 This is why experts customize their approach.